Coronavirus COVID-19 Updates: uc.edu/publichealth

 This is highly program-dependent but frequently involves direct transfer of the summer stipend into the student’s UCCOM account.

 Students should work closely with their mentor to generate new IRB protocols and/or amend existing protocols to include the student’s summer work.
 There are a number of steps in this process, and students and their mentors should plan accordingly.
-Contact information for the UC Institutional Review Board can be found HERE.
+Contact information for the UC Institutional Review Board is available through the Human Research Protection Program.

 Visit our external opportunities page.
 As well, students may choose to explore similar research programs at other universities and/or view departmental lists of faculty research at universities of interest.
 Lastly, the AAMC Careers in Medicine website has a national database of Clinical and Research Opportunities for medical students.

 Currently, there is no option for medical students between the M1 and M2 years to receive formal course credit for this research / scholarly activity.